tracy-tucker/my-first-gatsby-site/NOTES.md

  Gatsby is already configured with GraphQL and CSS Modules

- Plugins Used:
+ ## Plugins Used:
  - gatsby-plugin-image - responsive images
  - gatsby-plugin-sharp - dependency for gatsby-plugin-image
  - gatsby-source-filesystem - creates file nodes from files
- -
+ - gatsby-mdx-plugin - transformer plugin. see notes below.
+ - @mdx-js/mdx - mdx plugin dependency
+ - @mdx-js/react - mdx plugin dependency

- Plugin Notes:
+ ### Plugin Notes:
  - install it.
  - add it to the `gatsby-config.js` file